SYNHAK/spiff/docs/usage.rst

 is purely an advisory one at the moment.
 Nothing will stop someone from reserving an already reserved item, or physically blocking you from using it.

+Events can have multiple organizers, who are able to edit an event's description and reserve resources.
+Organizers may only be added or removed by the event creator.

 Sensors
 -------